projectsveltos/sveltos/docs/register/register-cluster.md

 authors:
     - Gianluca Mardente
 ---

+## Sveltos Cluster Registration

-Sveltos supports automatic discovery of [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api) powered clusters.
-If Sveltos is deployed in a management cluster with ClusterAPI (CAPI), no further action is required for Sveltos to manage add-ons.
+Sveltos supports **automatic** discovery of [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api) powered clusters.
+If Sveltos is deployed in a management cluster with ClusterAPI (CAPI), no further action is required for add-ons management.
 It will watch for *clusters.cluster.x-k8s.io* instances and program those accordingly.

 Other clusters (on-prem, Cloud) can be registered with Sveltos easily.
-Sveltos can [manage Kubernetes add-ons](../addons/addons.md) on all the clusters seamlessly.
+Sveltos can [manage Kubernetes add-ons](../addons/addons.md) to any cluster seamlessly.

 ## Register Cluster

-The instructions below will walk readers through registering an existing Kubernetes cluster with Sveltos for management.
-It is recommended, but not required, to use the [sveltosctl](https://github.com/projectsveltos/sveltosctl "Sveltos CLI") to register a cluster.
-To programmatically register clusters with Sveltos, consult the [section](#configuring-sveltos-clusters-programmatically).
+To register Kubernetes clusters with Sveltos, it is recommended, but not required, to use the [sveltosctl](https://github.com/projectsveltos/sveltosctl "Sveltos CLI").

-If the kubeconfig in place has multiple contexts, and the default context points to the management cluster, use the __--fleet-cluster-context__ option.
-This option sets the name of the context that points to the cluster you want to register.
+If the `kubeconfig` has multiple contexes, and the default context points to the management cluster, use the __--fleet-cluster-context__ option.
+This option sets the name of the context that points to the cluster to be registered.
+The below example will generate a kubeconfig file and register the cluster with Sveltos.

 ```
 $ sveltosctl register cluster \